battlecode/battlecode-server-2017/specs.md

         * Commander: increase health to 200; increase flash range to 10; increase leadership range to 24; make flash innate; make leadership improve at 2000xp to grant 2 extra damage; add heavy hands ability to add up to 3 core and weapon delay upon attacks; regen is 2.
         * Missile: a missile that is destroyed by enemy attacks will only do half damage.
         * Structures: increase helipad turn cost to 100; increase supply depot turn cost to 40; decrease supply generation formula to 100*(2+supply_depots^0.6).
-* 1.1.1 (1/15/2015) - Clarify in specs that heavy hands does not affect TOWER, HQ, and COMMANDER.
+* 1.1.1 (1/15/2015) - Clarify in specs that Commander Heavy Hands does not affect TOWER, HQ, and COMMANDER.
 Fix exploit with `isPathable()`.
 COMMANDER regen rate back down to 1.
-Correctly not reward XP for enemy building deaths.
+Correctly not reward XP for enemy structure deaths.